Bottle refusal

 Understanding the difference is crucial to identifying the underlying cause of your baby's feeding issues, and most importantly, finding the right solution.

-What Is Breast Preference/ Bottle Refusal?
+What Is A Breast Preference

-Why babies refuse the bottle:
+Why babies refuse the bottle

 Breastfed babies may prefer the breast for several reasons:

 • They don’t know how to bottle-feed.
 The mechanics of bottle-feeding differ from breastfeeding.
-After the newborn sucking reflex fades around 3–4 months, babies rely on learned behaviors.
+After the newborn sucking reflex fades around 3–4 months, babies rely on learned behaviours.
 If they haven’t had regular exposure to bottles, they may not know what to do with one.

 • They dislike the taste of the milk.
-This could be due to differences between fresh breast milk, stored milk (especially with high lipase activity), or formula.
+This could be due to differences between fresh breastmilk, stored milk (especially with high lipase activity), or formula.

 • They have no motivation.
 A baby who is getting all their nutritional and emotional needs met through breastfeeding may simply not be interested in trying something new.